mbrandonw/mbrandonw.github.io/_drafts/algebraic-structure-and-protocols.markdown

 ## How mathematicians think about structure

 In every day work, a mathematician will often have a set of elements that is equipped with some operation(s) and want to study the properties of that object.
-Perhaps she is studying the set of solutions to some equation, and it turns out that she has found an operation that takes two solutions and produces a third solution.
+Perhaps she is studying the set of solutions to some equation, and it turns out that she has discovered a binary operation, denoted by \\(\cdot\\), that takes two solutions \\(a\\), \\(b\\) and produces a third solution \\(a \cdot b\\).
 There is now algebraic structure on something that was previously a naked set of elements.

 Through much arduous work she then discovers that this operation satisfies some nice properties.
 For example, it's [associative](http://en.wikipedia.org/wiki/Associative_property) so that when performing the operation on three elements it doesn't matter the order in which we combine them: \\(a \cdot (b \cdot c) = (a \cdot b) \cdot c\\).
-Then she realizes that there's a unique element in this set such that whenever it's combined with any other element it leaves that element unchanged: \\(e \cdot a = a \cdot e = a\\) for every element \\(a\\).
+Then she realizes that there's a unique element \\(e\\) in this set such that whenever it's combined with any other element it leaves that element unchanged: \\(e \cdot a = a \cdot e = a\\) for every element \\(a\\).

 What this mathematician has discovered is that her set and operation form what is known in algebra as a monoid.
 Other mathematicians studied monoids abstractly and found many nice properties and proved many nice theorems, and now that entire body of knowledge is available to her.
 For example, through a process known as the *Grothendieck group construction* she can enhance this simple algebraic structure into something stronger known as an *abelian group*.

 The process of studying algebraic structures abstractly and then specializing them to real world cases is relatively recent.
-A structure known as permutation groups had been studied in various guises throughout the 18th and 19th centuries, but it wasn't until the late 1800’s that it was finally realized that all of that was just a special case of something far more general called a group.
+A class of structures known as permutation groups had been studied in various guises throughout the 18th and 19th centuries, but it wasn't until the late 1800’s that it was finally realized that all of that was just a special case of something far more general called a group.
 With that discovery came a major change in how mathematics was done.
 It became preferred to build a general theory around abstract objects and axiomatic systems and then apply them to concrete problems.

 ## Semigroup

 Perhaps the simplest algebraic structure one can study is the [semigroup](http://en.wikipedia.org/wiki/Semigroup).
-In the language of mathematics, a semigroup is a set \\(X\\), a binary operation \\(\cdot\\) that takes two elements \\(a, b\\) in \\(X\\) and produces a third \\(a \cdot b\\), and the operation is associative:
+In the language of mathematics, a semigroup is a set \\(X\\), a binary operation \\(\cdot\\) that takes two elements \\(a, b\\) in \\(X\\) and produces a third \\(a \cdot b\\), such that the operation is associative:

 \\[
   a \cdot (b \cdot c) = (a \cdot b) \cdot c \ \ \ \text{for every $a,b,c$}